ION City Hotel – Design-led Scandi sophistication on bustling Laugavegur steet.

 - Reykjavik City Museum – Beautifully presented archaeological museum centered on a 10th-century Viking longhouse.
 Digital technology is used to bring the past to life and interactive multimedia tables put artifacts such as fish-oil lamps and iron axes into context.
 (0.5 mile).

 - National Gallery of Iceland – The most comprehensive collection of Icelandic art.
 The bright marble galleries display some of the museum’s 10,000 pieces on rotation and there are frequent special exhibitions by the likes of Sigurjón Ólafsson, Jóhannes Kjarval, and other prominent Icelandic artists.
 (0.5 mile).

 Nearby Markets or Grocery Stores

 - Kolaportid Flea Market – Enormous flea and food market.
 Held on weekends in a massive industrial building by the waterfront, this market has numerous stalls selling vintage clothing, old toys, and assorted bric-à-brac.
 The food stalls are a good place to sample such traditional delicacies as rúgbrauð (geothermally-baked rye bread) and hákarl (fermented shark).
-10-minute walk (0.5 mile).
+(0.5 mile).